 I’m not sure if that was a nail that missed or if it pulled out sometime over the past 46 years.
 Doesn’t matter really.
 It’s a hole in our building enclosure.
 And there are more holes everywhere two pieces of the fiberboard meet and at the top and bottom of the wall.
 That adds up to a lot of leakage area.

 Also, the fact that I can see the brick veneer on the outside of the building means there’s no drainage plane.
 No felt.
 No house wrap.
 No nothing between the fiberboard and brick.
 Fortunately, I haven’t found widespread moisture damage resulting from this.

 How do you fix this?
-You've got several options.
-You could ignore the problem and put it back together the way you found it.
+You’ve got several options.
+You could ignore the obvious air flow pathways and put it back together the way you found it.
 You could spray-foam the whole thing.
 You could seal the gaps and install fiberglass batts again.
-I'll show you my solution in a week or so, once it's done.
+I’ll show you my solution in a week or so, once it’s done.
+(Followup article here.)
 Feel free to share your ideas in the comments below.

 By the way, demolishing a bathroom by yourself is a heck of a lot of work.
 I hauled out 47 bags of debris and a few larger items.
 The good news is that by the time my wife returned home yesterday morning and discovered what I’d done, it looked like this:

 What have you observed when you open up walls?